After stocking up on fresh produce on Friday, May 9, we

 As the track heads up the views get better and better.

-Then we reach the watershed and can enjoy the view into
+Then we reach the watershed and can enjoy the view

-the large valley.
+into the large valley.

-On the way down we see this very pretty coloured part of
+On the way down we see this very pretty coloured

 We also pass the boards displaying the Mpaara Story, a story